What Are VOCs in Floors? A Guide to Non-Toxic Flooring

-Green Label Plus has rigorous testing and standards for a thorough certification process, to ensure non-toxic flooring.
-Carpets must undergo a 14-day test covering a list of 35 compounds from California Section 01350 Special Environmental Specifications.
+Green Label Plus has rigorous testing and standards for a thorough certification process to ensure non-toxic flooring.
+Also, carpets must undergo a 14-day test covering a list of 35 compounds from California Section 01350 Special Environmental Specifications.

 Builders, architects, specifiers, and homebuyers use the Green Label Plus certification for low chemical emissions in their commercial and residential spaces.

 An impartial party, the American National Standard Institute (ANSI), has endorsed CRI for testing indoor air quality.
 Notably, CRI Green Label Plus is the only ANSI-accredited green carpet program in the U.S.